meilani-fauna/Fauna/README.md

 python3 update.py
 ```

-Make sure you are inside the `wipwn` directory when running the update script.
+Make sure you are inside the `fauna` directory when running the update script.

 ---